 More and more people are arranging mortgages later in life, as they approach retirement or when they are already retired.
 In fact, research by the Financial Conduct Authority indicates that 40% of borrowers who took out a mortgage in 2017 will be older than 65 by the time it matures*.

-That’s why, as the Friendlier Face of Finance, we’ve decided to demystify the entire process with easy-to-understand, no-nonsense answers to the most common questions that people ask when considering a mortgage in retirement or as they approach it.
+That’s why we’ve decided to demystify the entire process with easy-to-understand, no-nonsense answers to the most common questions that people ask when considering a mortgage in retirement or as they approach it.

 *Sector Views, January 2019, Financial Conduct Authority